MTrajK/coding-problems/README.md

 - [heapq](https://docs.python.org/3/library/heapq.html) (used when there is a need for [Priority Queue](https://en.wikipedia.org/wiki/Priority_queue) data structure).

 So, to execute these solutions there is no need from installing any external packages. \
-Coding style and name conventions are described in this file [PEP8](https://www.python.org/dev/peps/pep-0008).
+Coding style and name conventions are described in the official [PEP8](https://www.python.org/dev/peps/pep-0008) page.

 *Note that I'm **not** the author of these problems, they are from sites like [LeetCode](https://leetcode.com/) (you can find more than 40 sites like this in the [Training Sites](#Training-Sites) section). **Only** the solutions and explanations are mine.*